 What’s your favourite ice cream flavour?
 Hands down it’s mint chocolate chip for me, but close is chocolate chip cookie dough and strawberry.
 But, really, can you go wrong with any flavour?

-If you make this mint chocolate banana ice cream, be sure to leave a comment below.
-Love to know how you enjoyed!
-Thank you!
+If you make this mint chocolate banana ice cream, be sure to leave a comment below!

 Mint Chocolate Chip Banana Ice Cream